ncaptier/stabilized-ica/docs/source/omics.rst

    :align: center
    :scale: 50 %

-The tools `sica.annotate.reactome.ReactomeAnalysis <modules/generated/sica.annotate.reactome.ReactomeAnalysis.html#sica.annotate.reactome.ReactomeAnalysis>`_ and `sica.annotate.toppfun.ToppFunAnalysis <modules/generated/sica.annotate.toppfun.ToppFunAnalysis.html#sica.annotate.toppfun.ToppFunAnalysis>`_ give the user several strategies for selecting the top expressed genes of each ICA component :
+The tools `sicaomics.annotate.reactome.ReactomeAnalysis <https://github.com/ncaptier/sica-omics/blob/main/sicaomics/annotate/reactome.py>`_ and `sicaomics.annotate.toppfun.ToppFunAnalysis <https://github.com/ncaptier/sica-omics/blob/main/sicaomics/annotate/toppfun.py>`_ give the user several strategies for selecting the top expressed genes of each ICA component :

    * The `tail` parameter allows the user to choose whether he wants to select the top expressed genes of the positive tail only, of the negative tail only, of both or of the heaviest one only.
    * The `method` parameter allows the user to choose whether he wants to use a threshold based on the quantile of the empirical distribution (i.e select genes above and/or under a certain quantile) or based on its standard deviation (i.e select genes above :math:`\mu + k \sigma` and/or under :math:`\mu - k \sigma`).